 6. European instructions

+Each field of information contained in a European instruction must be given its own identifier.

 While the content and the single identifiers must be used, the format itself is indicative.

 On one hand, if a specific field is not to be used in a Member State or on the network of an IM, there is no obligation to display this field in the European instruction.
 On the other hand, there shall be no field added.